Addika1630/metta-task/task/INSIGHTS.md

 This means **90.05%** of the opened pull requests were merged.
 The remaining **9.94%** were either rejected, closed without merging, or deemed unnecessary.

+##Pull Request Metrics

+Pull Request metrics are an essential tool for software team productivity.
+By analyzing engineering metrics such as number of pull requests merged, and pull request lifetime teams can gain valuable insights into their development process.

+**Number of PRs Merged**

+Using the cleaned filtered_df data, I created an interactive dashboard to showcase trends and insights.
+Based on the data, addis-belete, angelicawill, and georgeciubotaru are the top three developers with the highest number of merged Pull Requests.
+However, this does not mean that other developers should be underestimated.
+For example, teodorus-nathaniel joined later but still managed to merge a high number of Pull Requests in a short period.

+From the plotted graph of Pull Requests merged over time, the highest number of merges occurred at the end of June 2024 and the end of October 2024.
+Conversely, the lowest number of merged Pull Requests was observed in the late September 2024 (around the 20s).

+I have linked the interactive dashboard to allow further exploration of these insights and trends. [here](https://developer-performance.streamlit.app/)